 In general, female dogs are more prone to lower UTIs than male dogs.

-Note that diabetic dogs are more prone to UTIs because of the presence of glucose in the urine.
+Other underlying disease such as kidney disease, Cushing's disease, and hypothyroidism can also make dogs prone to UTIs.
+Diabetic dogs are more prone to UTIs because of the presence of glucose in the urine.

 The signs of urinary tract infections might actually be caused by a behavioral problem.
 However, it is important to see your vet and rule out a health issue first.